 Dental Care for Your Pet

-Did you know that your pet’s bad breath is not only not normal, but it could also be a sign of gingivitis, or something worse?
-While we brush and floss our teeth every day to keep our mouths clean, our pets do not share that privilege.
-It is entirely up to us to check in on our pets at home and keep an eye (or a nose) out for anything unusual in their appearance or behavior.
-Unfortunately, many cats and dogs begin to develop gum disease when they are as young as 3, but you can help your pet avoid this condition if you bring them to their veterinarian for routine dental cleanings.
+Did you know that your pet’s bad breath is actually not normal, and it could be a sign of gingivitis, or something worse?
+While we brush and floss our teeth daily to keep our mouths clean, our pets do not share that privilege.
+It is entirely up to us to maintain their health and keep an eye (or a nose) out for anything unusual in appearance or behavior.
+Unfortunately, many cats and dogs begin to develop gum disease when they are as young as 3.
+You can help your pet avoid this condition if you bring them to their veterinarian for routine dental cleanings.